2024 National Day Trip to Vladivostok

 We ordered two dished and a king crab at Ogonëk.
 The waiter said sorry, the crabs were sold out, and asked if we could change to another dish with crab meat.
 Buddy agreed.
 I said to Buddy with smile, that we were here for a whole crab, if it was not available then maybe we should leave.
 Buddy kept rubbing his forehead, seemed anxious because of my words.
 Luckily the waiter came back with a crab, said “Things changed.”.
 So we ate the last one.
 The environment was dark and I was tired, wanting to sleep.
 The king crab doesn’t look very attractive in the photo because of the dark environment, but 1.7 kg is indeed very filling.

 When we left, I asked Buddy, the Vladivostok sister — named Olga (Ольга) judging from the display on her car, really asked only a thousand from you?
 I heard it was one and a half thousand.
 I meant, did we just give too little and take advantage of others?
 Buddy let trust him.
 Besides, they had said that it would be based on taxi fare, and he checked estimated cost on the app, also about a thousand.
 Of course that was before we made a change to the route.
 I thought, okay, maybe I heard it wrong?
-Maybe, “你就付一千五吧” is actually “你就付一千卢布”?
+Maybe, “你就付一千五吧” was actually “你就付一千卢布”?
 Or, Olga just decided to let us go thinking we were tourists here?
 There is no way to find the answer.
 At the restaurant I was considering, is there a way to contact her to confirm?
 I don’t want to take advantage of people who helped us.
 But I can’t contact her.
 If luckily we meet in Harbin, and she recognizes me, I will aske for confirmation.
 But that’s basically not gonna happen.
 I don’t want to invade her privacy by looking for clues on the Internet like a perverted voyeur.
 Or how should I explain to her?
 I’m a fucking holmes?

 Buddy and I agreed to meet at eight o’clock tomorrow.
 I’ll pay back the money Buddy paid for me, then we go to see the lighthouse.
 At noon I’ll go to the shooting range to shoot.